Decelium/launchpad/NFT/README.md

 3. Installed node.js.
 4. Installed the Solidity compiler, which is done with `npm install -g solc`.
 5. Installed MetaMask.
-6. Created an Ethereum wallet, and added some GoerliETH to the wallet using Goerli faucet.
-This is most easily done with MetaMask.
+6. Created an Ethereum wallet, which is most easily done with MetaMask.
+7. Added some Goerli Testnet Ether to your Ethereum wallet, which can be done at this [faucet](https://faucets.chain.link/).
-7. Created an account on Infura.
+8. Created an account on Infura.

-## Creating the NFT-issuing website
+## Create the NFT-issuing website

-### Creating the assets for the NFTs
+### Create the assets for the NFTs

 The electronic assets that our NFTs will point to are JSON structures describing items for a (fictitious) game.
 These will be deployed on Decelium, and each NFT will contain the URI of its associated JSON.
 There will be five of these items, and hence our website will issue a maximum of five NFTs.